davidrhoden/davidrhoden-basic-netlify/timeline/black-racer-on-fence.md

 ![black racer snake on cyclone fence](/static/img/timeline/black-racer-01-20180903.jpg "black racer snake on cyclone fence")

 This was very exciting!
-Sally and Otter, frenemies at best, were shoulder to shoulder chasing something I couldnt see through the grass. then I saw it.
-A very long, very fast dark gray snake.
-IIt slithered up the cyclone fence then stopped and sat still on the top until the cats gave up.
+Sally and Otter, frenemies at best, were shoulder to shoulder, chasing something I couldn't see through the grass.
+Then I saw it.
+A very long, very fast, dark gray snake.
+It slithered up the cyclone fence then stopped and sat still on the top until the cats gave up.

 ![black racer snake on cyclone fence](/static/img/timeline/black-racer-02-20180903.jpg "black racer snake on cyclone fence")